1. Introduction

 Transactions define units of work and isolation between concurrent activities.
 We can demarcate them in two different ways.
 First, we can define them declaratively using annotations.
 Second, we can manage them programmatically using the Hibernate Transaction API.

 Furthermore, Hibernate delegates the transaction management to a transaction manager.
-If a transaction could not be started, committed, or rolled back due to any reason, Hibernate throws an exception.
+If a transaction cannot be started, committed, or rolled back due to any reason, Hibernate throws an exception.

 We usually get a TransactionException or an IlegalStateException depending on the transaction manager.